 2. Utrecht, Netherlands

 Cycling through the city is very safe and secure due to the extensive network of bike lanes and trails.
 The city has also put in place a number of initiatives to promote cycling, including rental stands, bike-sharing programs, and bike parking facilities.
+With Utrecht’s flat terrain and scenic routes, it’s the perfect place to hop on a bike and explore the city.

 In Utrecht, Netherlands, there are an estimated 400,000 bicycles and 130,000 cars, meaning that bikes outnumber cars by over 3 to 1.